alabeduarte/alabeduarte.github.io/blog/content/blog/tdd/index.md

 ---
-title: TDD – Test-Driven Development
+title: TDD (Test-Driven Development) - My personal journey
 date: "2021-01-01T14:00:00.000Z"
-description: "Article that describes my personal exposure with TDD over the years."
+description: "My personal exposure with TDD over the years."
 ---

 What is TDD?
 TDD stands for Test-Driven Development and it is a Software